YanisYe/Gastech-Optimize-Agent/README.md

 python model/train.py
 ```

-The training process will:
+**The training process will:**
-- Load agricultural and environmental data for each region
+- 📊 Load agricultural and environmental data for each region
-- Initialize the RL environment with curriculum learning
+- 🎯 Initialize the RL environment with curriculum learning
-- Train PPO models using Stable-Baselines3
+- 🤖 Train PPO models using Stable-Baselines3
-- Save model checkpoints and training logs for each region
+- 💾 Save model checkpoints and training logs for each region
-- Use exponential learning rate scheduling
+- 📈 Use exponential learning rate scheduling

-### Testing
+### 🧪 Testing

 To test the trained model for specific regions: